hergemony/hergemony/README.md

  　　　 .  +  ·

-     ©️ 2022 Hergemony ™️  | All rights reserved.
+     ©️ 2023 The Machine Hergemony ™️  | All rights reserved.